footh/nuclei/README.md

 - Use custom downsample since resnet appears to converge quickly, it might be overkill

 - Better way to decay learning rate (see slim net code)

+- Validate training data based on thread at competition site